Choosing the Instrumentation Folder

 Binaries with a fixed load location.
 The test execution engine can load certain binaries only from a specific location.
 Such a binary is referred to in the following table as a binary with a fixed load location.
 These include the following types of files:

 The following table provides guidance for choosing the correct instrumentation folder.
 See the Additional notes column for cases that have special factors to consider.

-Load location of assembly
+Load location of binary

 Instrument in this folder

 Both folders work, but it is recommended that you choose 'in the deployment folder'.

 If, after choosing in-place instrumentation, you re-build an instrumented binary during the test run, the test engine detects that the re-built binary is newer, does not restore its pre-instrumented version, and generates a run-level warning.

 If you do not choose in-place instrumentation, any binary in a fixed location is not instrumented.
 This means that, although test execution succeeds and no run-level warning is generated, code-coverage data is not collected.

 For workaround suggestions, see Fixed-Location, Limited Availability Binaries.

 You can choose between instrumenting in place and in the deployment folder in two ways: